danielstocks/webcloud/pages/blog/2020-02-02-personal-website-2020-tech-stack.md

 ## In summary

+The quality and variety of **free** tools, libraries and services available today is absolutely amazing.
+I truly feel more empowered then ever when it comes to shipping a website in a limited time frame with no budget.

+I've been building websites for a relatively long time now (I started out with Microsoft FrontPage and Macromedia Dreamweaver).
+When I rebuilt my website 6-7 years ago, it was either all manual labour, or spending both time and money on setting up custom infrastructure.

 Are you wondering how all of this looks ties together?
-Have a look at the [Git source repository](https://github.com/danielstocks/webcloud/) that powers this site.
+Have a look at the [GitHub repository](https://github.com/danielstocks/webcloud/) that powers this site.

 I'm looking forward to rebuild my site again 2030!
 So long folks!